 - One partner checks up on the other one all the time, even at work

-- One partner is apologetic and makes excuses for their partner’s behaviour or they becomes aggressive and angry
+- One partner is apologetic and makes excuses for their partner’s behaviour, or they become aggressive and angry

 - One partner seems to be sick more often and misses work or school or regular commitments